 There he worked with Raymond Carver, Alice Hoffman, and other top writers.
 He completed his M.A. in Creative Writing at Stanford, focusing on short stories, the genre that launched his career as a writer.

 His short story collections and novels have earned the praise of reviewers from coast-to-coast.
 The New York Times Book Review called A Gravestone Made of Wheat, “a graceful collection, one that views America’s heartland with a candid but charitable eye.”

 Red Earth, White Earth, Mr. Weaver’s debut novel, was published by Simon & Schuster and produced as a CBS television movie.
 A Gravestone Made of Wheat (Simon & Schuster) won the Minnesota Book Award for Fiction.
 Several of the stories were performed on National Public Radio.
 The title story was produced as the independent feature film Sweet Land starring Ned Beatty and Alan Cumming.
 Sweet Land earned rave reviews in its national theater release.
 “A triumph…a movie of extraordinary tenderness” (Entertainment Weekly).
 It is available streaming and on DVD.
-Sweet Land: The Musical debuts in early 2017. http://sweetlandthemusical.com/
+Sweet Land: The Musical debuted April 28, 2017 at The History Theatre, Saint Paul, Minnesota. http://sweetlandthemusical.com/

 Memory Boy is used widely in schools across the United States, and in 2016 was produced as a full length opera by the Minnesota Opera.